thumbnail Factor

 Thumbnails compete with dozens of other videos in a viewer's feed.
 Face closeups with emotional expressions consistently outperform other styles because human faces are processed faster by the brain than text or graphics.
 But the best style depends on your content — educational channels may benefit from graphic designs that signal 'explainer.'

-Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on videos in the top 10% of views (from a quantile regression).
-Use the Top 10% column to see factors that disproportionately help videos that go big.
+Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on the videos that broke out (top decile of views).
+Use the Top 10% column to see what disproportionately helps videos that go big.

-Regular +15% Top 10% +2% not significant p = 0.335 · vs. average
+Regular +54% Top 10% +73% SOLID · vs. average

 Real examples from the dataset